miragejs/miragejs/README.md

 ## Updating

-This project is new and the API is subject to change.
 When updating your project to a newer version of Ember CLI Mirage, please consult [the changelog](/CHANGELOG.md) for any update notes.

 ## Getting started